Pedro Okuda

 Pedro Okuda (born 20 April 1990 in Marilia, Brazil) is a former professional baseball shortstop.
 Though he was born in Brazil, Okuda attended Honjo Daiichi High School in Saitama, Japan.
 He played for the Brazil national baseball team at the 2013 World Baseball Classic.

+Career

-He was signed by Yasushi Yamamoto and Pat Kelly, scouts for the Seattle Mariners, on December 16, 2009.
+Okuda was signed by Yasushi Yamamoto and Pat Kelly, scouts for the Seattle Mariners, on December 16, 2009.

 Pedro is a player who has a lot of spirit and enthusiasm and we look forward to watching him develop in the Seattle Mariners organization.